 About the Author

 José Luis Stevens, PhD, cofounder of the Power Path School of Shamanism and the Center for Shamanic Education and Exchange, is an international lecturer, teacher, consultant, and trainer.
 A psychologist and licensed clinical social worker, he is the author of numerous articles, e-books, and books, including The Power Path: The Shamans Way to Success in Business and Life.
 He completed a 10-year apprenticeship with an Huichol Maracame (shaman) and has studied extensively with the Shipibos of the Amazon and the Paqos of the Andes.
 He uses his knowledge of shamanism and indigenous wisdom to help individuals create effective life paths.
-The author's website is JoseStevens.com/
+For more info, visit thepowerpath.com/